ar1hur/gitkeep/README.md

 create .gitkeep files in all empty directories in your project

 ##changelog
+0.2.3
+-		added -a option to execute git add for adding directories which have a .gitkeep file in there

 0.2.2
 -		added rspec tests
 -		added interactive mode